-From our experience, to create a result on these macro problems, you need to engineer a change at the micro level.
+From our experience, to create a result on these macro problems, you need to engineer a change at the micro-level.
 In other words, you need to create changes within your organisation that will withstand the changes outside your business.
 You just need to know how and where to do it.

-Here are 3 lessons that will help you tune up for change:
+Here are 3 lessons that will help you tune-up for change:

 - Develop Skills – ‘Work smarter, not harder’

 Your organisation will only change at the pace of its people.
 So, do you have the right skills – the right capabilities – at all levels of leadership?
-Empowering your people by building their capability, will not only create resilience in the individual employee, it will mobilise your whole organisation towards agility and change.
+Empowering your people by building their capability, will not only create resilience in the individual employee, but it will also mobilise your whole organisation towards agility and change.

-When we work with our clients, we’re regularly asked to build change leadership capabilities into those at the helm of the business.
+When we work with our clients, we’re regularly asked to build change leadership capabilities for those at the helm of the business.
 We call them the Change Architects as they imagine, spark, fund and sponsor change.
 This is a worthy investment, as skilled-up change leaders can deal with ambiguity, complexity and uncertainty from the business and the shifts in workforce expectations.

 Senior leaders must move beyond the top-down leadership approach when it comes to championing change.
 Leaders need the skills to create broad-based participation, crowd-sourced change solutions and bottom-up delivery planning.
 In other words, defining, planning and delivering change in cahoots with those closest to the work.
 Believe it or not – this saves time (and money) and has the added benefit of (re)building trust in the organisation!